MicrosoftDocs/azure-devops-docs/docs/accounts/faq-azure-access.md

 ## Connect to directory

 <a name="connect-o365-azure-ad"></a>
-####Q:	Can I connect my Team Services account to an Azure AD created from Office 365?
+####Q:	Can I connect my VSTS account to an Azure AD created from Office 365?

 A:	Yes, but if you can't find your Office 365 Azure AD when connecting your account in the Azure portal,